akucinskii/pastebin-angular/README.md

+# Pastebin clone
-# Pastebin clone, made to get better with angular, fastify
+I made it to get better with angular and fastify,
+I didn't have time to finish it, but main functionality works.

 Techstack: angular, Ngrx, nodejs, prisma, fastify, postgresql
 ## How to run

     ./pastebin-postgres